PaystackHQ/nigerialogos/README.md

 - serve with hot reload at _localhost:8080_ or some random port if 8080 is inuse.
 `$ npm run dev`

-- Optionallly: If you don't want to serve automatically as above
+- Optionallly: If you don't want to serve with hot reload as above
-    - generate css/main.css file changes
+    - generate css/main.css
     `$ npm run build`

-    - automatically generate css/main.css as scss files changes
+    - generate and automatically update css/main.css as scss/* files changes
     `$ npm run watch`

 ## Contributing